Unfortunately, a fit man loving a plus-size woman is still taboo in our society.

 I asked how he got so woke about something most guys are oblivious to and he told me about the time his ex-girlfriend, who is plus-size, broke down crying in the mall because she couldn’t find anything that fit her for their trip to Miami.
-“She was so upset and frustrated and it was so devastating to watch,” he said with the most genuine empathy and concern.
+“She was so upset and frustrated and it was so devastating to watch."

 You might think bodybuilding was the key to his turnaround, but no, he says that’s just a hobby he picked up a couple years ago.

 “Bodybuilding helped me realize that no matter what you look like or how your body changes, you still wake up with the same issues.”